spraakbanken/swell-project/Normalization_guidelines.md

 ### Principle of positive assumption

 In cases where it is difficult to decide whether an expression is correct or incorrect, assume the the learner was correct.

-[Do we have grammatical examples?]
-This principle is also useful in transcription, and then concerns squiggles that could be interpreted in different ways.
+_Do we have grammatical examples of this?_

+Note: This principle is also useful in transcription, in case of squiggles that could be interpreted in different ways.
 For example, in some handwriting it is difficult to distinguish "a" from "o".
 We may then assume, for example, that a partly illegible word should be read as the present verb form "dansar" (English: danse) rather than the illegal form "dansor".
 Similarly, we may assume strokes above "a" or "o" to be correct diacritics for the Swedish characters "å", "ä" or "ö", rather than errors.

 -----------------------------